Pantavisor State Format¶

 Pantavisor state format describes the json format to configure the Pantavisor run-time state.
 In this page, we are going to go through the System State Format v2, which is the version we currently use.

-NOTE: This reference is for advanced users.
+This reference is for advanced users.
 Before manually editing these values in your device, check if what you intend to do can be achieved with the help of pvr.

 Spec Format¶